fpvandoorn/carleson/README.md

-# carleson
+# Formalization of a generalized Carleson's theorem
-A (WIP) formalized proof of Carleson's theorem in Lean
+A (WIP) formalized proof of a generalized Carleson's theorem in Lean

 ## Contribute